stlink-org/stlink/README.md

 ## Setting up udev rules

-For convenience, you may install udev rules file, 49-stlinkv*.rules, located in the root of repository.
-You will need to copy it to /etc/udev/rules.d, and then either reboot or execute
+For convenience, you may install udev rule files, located in the `etc/udev/rules.d` directory.
+You will need to copy it to /etc/udev/rules.d, and then either execute as root (or reboot your machine):

 ```
 $ udevadm control --reload-rules